-18.3 You have agreed that you will not bring any claim in connection with services we provide to you against any of our partners or employees personally.
+18.3 You agree have agreed that you will not bring any claim in connection with services we provide to you against any of our partners or employees personally.

 18.4 Our work is not, unless there is a legal or regulatory requirement, to be made available to third parties without our written permission and we will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.
 You agree to indemnify us and our agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by you or by any person for whom you are responsible of our advice and opinions, whether in writing or otherwise.
-This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.
+This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it and our legal fees on an indemnity basis.